Our Board

 Deputy Chair

-Jeffrey Ellison AM is the Chairman of the Kelsian Group Limited.
-Prior to this (until January 2020) he was the CEO and MD of the SeaLink Travel Group (now part of the Kelsian Group), a position he held since early 1997.
 Jeff is a Chartered Accountant, joining SeaLink following eight years in private practice.
-Kelsian Group is ASX listed and operates in the tourism and transport industries.
+Kelsian Group is an ASX 200 listed company and operates in the tourism and transport industries.
 As of June 2021, Kelsian transports over 207 million customers per annum, with operations in all states of Australia, in Singapore and London.

 Phillipa Harrison, Managing Director